adityaSR-uwc/fabric/graph_prompts/personal_and_socioeconomic_factors.md

       - For Node Type "Family Structure", the edge attributes can be Timestamp
       - For Node Type "MBTI Personality", the edge attributes can be Timestamp
       - For Node Type "Physical Fitness", the edge attributes can be Timestamp
+      - For Node Type "Gene", the edge attributes can be Timestamp
+      - For Node Type "Country", the edge attributes can be Timestamp
+      - For Node Type "Gender", the edge attributes can be Timestamp
+      - For Node Type "Sex", the edge attributes can be Timestamp
+      - For Node Type "Sexual Preference", the edge attributes can be Timestamp
+      - For Node Type "Relationship Status", the edge attributes can be Timestamp

 2. Contextual Analysis
    Analyze surrounding sentences for additional details when specific information is not directly stated: